Updated February 2014

 Concession fares are 50% of the above prices.
 Although we’ve shown the 30 and 365 day prices above, you can buy a Pass for anything from 28 to 365 days.
 For full pricing details see the PTV web site, or the Myki Fares and Ticketing Manual.

-*Note that discounted Yearly tickets are available via the PTUA Commuter Club, and give you about a 9% discount on the 365 day fare above.
-These are specially-coded Myki cards, which are provided free with the discounted Yearly fare.
+*Note that you can get a discounted Yearly ticket via the PTUA Commuter Club, which provides more than a 9% discount on the retail price of a 365-day Myki Pass shown above.
+Commuter Club Mykis are specially-coded Myki cards which are provided free with the discounted Yearly fare.

 Can I combine Myki Pass and Myki Money?